 Reach out to those in need as a licensed professional counselor.

-The CACREP-accredited M.Ed. in Clinical Mental Health & Addictions Counseling at William & Mary prepares graduates to work in public or private human service agencies and in private counseling practice.
+The CACREP-accredited M.Ed. in Counseling - Clinical Mental Health & Addictions Concentration at William & Mary prepares graduates to work in public or private human service agencies and in private counseling practice.
 Through a balanced focus on wellness and psychopathology, the program offers students a solid foundation in counseling theory, counseling strategies and a concentration in addictions counseling.
 Gain the knowledge and skills to make a deep impact on people’s lives.

 Clinical experiences are an integral part of students’ preparation, and practice in a clinical setting is integrated throughout the program.
 In the first year, students have their first client contact through a closely supervised 150-hour practicum.
 In the second year, two 300-hour internships provide intensive and diverse clinical experiences in community agency settings.